• Skip to primary navigation

 Use social media, but don’t go overboard with it.
 Do not impose your neediness or loneliness on it.
 Deal with those things yourself.
 Be grateful for people who spend their time to entertain, educate, or encourage you.

 Start your own blog or vlog.
-Spending time alone allows us to think, learn, experience things others may have no time for.
+Spending time alone allows us to think, learn, and experience things others may have no time for.
 Sharing it with others keeps us socially engaged.

 What helps you to thrive in social isolation?
 Please share with us in a comment below.

-We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest update.
+We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.

 More posts you might enjoy